SELECTION OF QUESTIONS AND ANSWERS

 It is helpful to point our that different people and different cultures may have different perceptions of psychic powers.
 For convenience, we may classify their perceptions into three categories.
-Some people, like some Westerners, regard psychic powers as were.
+Some people, like some Westerners, regard psychic powers as weir.
 They do not want to be associated with these powers.
 Some, like Theravada monks, regard psychic powers as a distraction, distracting them in their effort to attain Enlightenment.
 Others, like yogis and Mahayana monks, regard them as useful to help other people.

 The stand of our school on psychic powers is that we are happy to have them but we will not crave for them.
-If we have psychic powers, we will use them for good, and never for evil. apart from being righteous, which is a cherished value in our school, we are fully aware of the universal law of karma, that goodness will bring goodness, and evilness will bring evilness.
+If we have psychic powers, we will use them for good, and never for evil.
+Apart from being righteous, which is a cherished value in our school, we are fully aware of the universal law of karma, that goodness will bring goodness, and evilness will bring evilness.
 It is just silly for someone with psychic powers to abuse them.

 What is the difference between seated on a chair and in a lotus position when practicing sitting mediation?